 - How often our pages are being visited (item 5 above)

 - The traffic from organization names such as search engines that direct people to the site (item 6 above)

-You have the right to review information collected about you by this site.
-Contact the agency that provides the service you requested.
+Some Oregon agencies may collect Personal Information to deliver services or conduct transactions.
+You have the right to review your Personal Information collected by any of the Sites by contacting the agency that provided the service you requested.

 This site uses the industry standard encryption software Secure Socket Layer (SSL) to enable secure transmission of data.
 The URL in your browser will change to "HTTPS" instead of "HTTP" when this security feature is invoked.
 Your browser may also display a lock or key symbol on its task bar to indicate invoked secure transmission.
 If these indicators are not present, information may be susceptible to interception by other parties.
 Most internet email communication is not considered secure.
 If you are communicating sensitive information, consider sending it by postal mail or contacting the agency by phone.

 A cookie is a small text file created by a web server and stored on your computer hard drive.
 Cookies save unique information that the web server can access while you are browsing our website.
 Typically, cookies save information such as your site preferences, the date you last looked at a specific page, or a random number used to identify your particular web session.
 Cookies help us measure how many visitors come to our web site and how many of these visitors are new or returning.

 Cookies placed on your computer by our web management tools are written so they can only be used by our web tools, and they only retrieve specific information.
 We do not gather information from you, from other cookie files, or access any other information on your computer.